Alexander Kapitokhin: Interwar period

 Kapitokhin served with the 6th Rifle Division in the Belorussian SSR, where he was the assistant commander of the 16th and 18th Rifle Regiments.
 In November 1923, he was sent to study at the Red Army infantry commander school.
 After graduation in September 1924, Kapitokhin was demobilized.
 He went to the Frunze Military Academy, from which he graduated in October 1931.
 He became a reservist and was the chief of the Office of Defence Mobilization of the Central Union of Consumer Societies.
 Kapitokhin was then the chief of the weather station on Uyedineniya Island.
 On 24 September 1939, he became the deputy head of the Chief Directorate of the Northern Sea Route.
 For his work in the Arctic, Kapitokhin was awarded the Order of the Badge of Honour and given the title "Honorary Polar Explorer".
-In 1940 he was promoted to Colonel.
+In 1940 he was promoted to colonel.

 World War II

 After Operation Barbarossa Kapitokhin was placed at the disposal of the Military Council of the Odessa Defence Region.
 In August 1941 he was appointed commander of the 161st Rifle Regiment of the 95th Rifle Division in the Separate Coastal Army.
 In March 1942, he became the commander of the division.
 Kapitokhin fought in the Siege of Sevastopol and commanded the 4th sector of the city's defences during the final assault.
 On 4 July he was evacuated by submarine to Novorossiysk.
 For actions in the defence of Sevastopol, Kapitokhin was awarded the Order of the Red Banner.

 On 29 August Kapitokhin became the commander of the 10th Airborne Corps in the Moscow Military District.
-On 10 November 1942 he was promoted to Major general.
+On 10 November 1942 he was promoted to major general.
 On 8 December 1942 Kapitokhin became commander of the 8th Guards Airborne Division.
 On 23 March, he was awarded the Order of Suvorov, 3d class.
 In July 1943 the division fought in the Battle of Kursk.
 In August he became the commander of the Soviet airborne troops.
 In September 1943 Kapitokhin organized the Dnieper Airborne Operation.
-The Dnieper Airborne Operation was a failure, and Kapitokhin was demoted afterwards for alleged incompetence.
+The operation was a failure, and Kapitokhin was demoted afterwards for alleged incompetence.

 In August 1944 Kapitokhin was appointed commander of the 38th Guards Airborne Corps as part of a separate airborne army.
-On 5 November, he was promoted to Lieutenant general.
+On 5 November, he was promoted to lieutenant general.
 In November 1944 he was also awarded the Order of the Red Banner.
 In January 1945 the corps became part of the 9th Guards Army.
 Until February 1945 it was held in Stavka Strategic Reserve.
 In March the corps became part of the 3rd Ukrainian Front and fought in the Vienna Offensive.
 Kapitokhin was an adviser with the Bulgarian First Army and the Yugoslav 3rd Army.
 At the end of the war, Kapitokhin was in Dalmatia.